RichSeibert/rooporter/README.md

 # rooporter

 ## setup
+1. Transfer LLM model into models, update config.ini with model name, and transfer `youtube_client_secret.json`
-Run `bash setup.sh` and then activate venv with `source .venv/bin/activate`
+2. Run `bash setup.sh`
+3. Run `bash run.sh`

 ## steps
 0. Script is kicked off by cron job which is on a runpod instance.
 The runpod instance is started before the cronjob starts via a script which will run on a local machine, or something like a cheap AWS instance.